lee-jiyoung/lee-jiyoung.github.io/_pages/about.md

 =====
 I am a research scientist at <a href="https://naver-career.gitbook.io/en/teams/clova-cic">NAVER AI Lab</a>, South Korea.
 I am broadly interested in multimodal learning & computer vision.
-Mostly, I like human-centric research that interacts with humans and machines in general.
-I am particularly interested in video understanding, vision-language model, generative modeling, but not limited to.
+Mostly, I am interested in video understanding, audio-visual/vision-language models, generative modeling, but not limited to.
 For more check out my <a href="files/JiyoungLee_CV.pdf">CV</a>.

 I received PhD from <a href="https://ee.yonsei.ac.kr/ee_en">Yonsei University</a>, advised by <a href="https://diml.yonsei.ac.kr/professor/">Prof. Kwanghoon Sohn</a>.
 Previously I interned at Adobe Research in 2021, working with <a href="https://www.justinsalamon.com/">Justin Salamon</a> and <a href="https://dingzeyu.li/">Dingzeyu Li</a>, and collaborated with Microsoft Research, working with <a href="http://alumni.media.mit.edu/~djmcduff/">Daniel McDuff</a> in 2020.

 **Internship at NAVER AI Lab**:
 I am always looking for interns to collaborate with!
-If you are interested in doing a cool multimodal learning project, please send me an email introducing yourself and describe your research interests and experience.
+If you are interested in doing a cool multimodal learning project, please send me an email introducing yourself and describing your research interests and experience.

 -----------